ashsmith/ashsmithio/_posts/magento2/2015-08-16-magento-2-module-from-scratch-p2-models.md

 - isValidPostUrlKey, make sure the post url key is actually valid with a simple regex check.
 - checkUrlKey, check if a URL Key exists in the posts table already.

+Finally, we need a Collection resource model.
+The collection model will allow us to filter and fetch a collection of blog posts.

+Create a file named: `Model/ResourceModel/Post/Collection.php`

+{% highlight php %}
+<?php namespace Ashsmith\Blog\Model\ResourceModel\Post;

+class Collection extends \Magento\Framework\Model\ResourceModel\Db\Collection\AbstractCollection {
+    /**
+     * Define resource model
+     *
+     * @return void
+     */
+    protected function _construct()
+    {
+        $this->_init('Ashsmith\Blog\Model\Post', 'Ashsmith\Blog\Model\ResourceModel\Post');
+    }

+}
+{% endhighlight %}

+As per Magento 1.x, this is going to look familiar.
+Nothing new here really.
+We initialise our Collection with both our model, and resource model.

+So, how do we use our resource model in Magento 2?
+Well, a factory object is generated that handles instantiating our collection.
+We can inject this factory into our blocks (or wherever we want to use our collection!) and then we can do as we please!
+I'll cover this in the  post where we [create our controllers, blocks and templates](/magento2/module-from-scratch-part-4-the-frontend).

 And that's how you create and models & resource models for interacting with a database.
 Did you notice we didn't have to write a single line of XML?
 Huzzah!
-Yup, Magento 2 has done away with that!
+Yup, Magento 2 has done away with having to register your models and resource models.

 Ok!
 We have covered a lot, in the next post I'll be covering [how to create our table through Setup scripts](/magento2/module-from-scratch-part-3-database-tables).
 I'll also be touching on Upgrade scripts too.
 Until then, let me know in the comments what you think, or any questions.

-As before, you can install this version of the tutorial via composer with:

-    composer require ashsmith/magento2-blog-module-example:0.2.0
+You can view the complete module over on GitHub.
+[Magento 2 Blog Module](https://github.com/ashsmith/magento2-blog-module-tutorial)